alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

   @file_name = nil
 end
 ```
-For GR backend, depending on the output device different functions are called to finish thedrawing.
+For GR backend, depending on the output device different functions are called to finish the drawing.
 If **write** function was called i.e. output device is `:file` then `Rubyplot::GR.endprint` is called to end the printing i.e. saving of the Figure.
 Otherwise, if the **show** function was called i.e. output device is `:window` the `Rubyplot::GR.updatews`(which calls the GR inbuilt function `updatews()`) is called which updates the workspace and opens a pop-up window to show the completed Figure.
 Finally, the **flush** function is called which clears the memory.
 #### Magick
 ```ruby